 - The etymology of ‘road’.
 Notes & Queries, volume 65, issue 2, 1 June 2018, pages 180–183, doi link.
 OUP online version.

 - How to estimate quantiles easily and reliably (with Fabian Ying).
 Mathematics Today, February 2018, pp.26-29.

 - Scandinavian elements in Suffolk place-names (with David Boulton), pp.29-45 in Scandinavian Names and Naming in the medieval North-Atlantic Area, Proceedings of the 44th Symposium of NORNA in Caen 23-25 April 2014.
 Edited by Gunnstein Akselberg and Inge Særheim.
 NORNA-rapporter 95.
 NORNA-förlaget, Uppsala 2017, ISBN 978-91-7276-095-0, ISSN 0346-6728.
 From a review by Irene García Losquiño in Namn och Bygd 106 (2018) pp.191–194: “One of the most exciting papers [in the NORNA-rapporter 95 volume] on the English Scandinavian toponymy is that of David Boulton and Keith Briggs”.

 - A two-level graph partitioning problem arising in mobile wireless communications (with Jamie Fairbrother and Adam Letchford).
-To appear in Computational Optimization and Applications (COAP). arxiv preprint. pdf from Springer.
+In Computational Optimization and Applications (COAP). arxiv preprint. pdf from Springer.
 Springer online version

 - Challenges for extended dynamic spectrum access below the 6GHz range in the 5G era: The SPEED-5G Case.
 Submitted May 20 to the 2017 IEEE 28th Annual International Symposium on Personal, Indoor, and Mobile Radio Communications (PIMRC)